*Each individual applicant must be scheduled for their own 30 minute time slot*

 *Please note, a passport that was issued to a minor under 16 is not eligible for mail renewal and a new application Form DS-11 will have to be processed at an acceptance facility.
 Both the previous passport and original birth certificate will be required.
 Learn more about renewing your passport

-All passport fees are set by the U.S. State Department.
+All passport book, card, and execution fees are set by the U.S. State Department.
 Learn more about fee information

 |Adult 16 & Over||$30|

 |Minor 15 & Under||$15|

 *Only available for passport book applicants in the United States.
 This service is NOT available for passport card applicants.
 Passport cards are sent via First Class Mail.

 Those with urgent international travel plans (3 weeks or less) must call for an appointment at a Passport Agency.
 Applicants must provide proof of travel.
 The automated appointment system can be accessed 24/7 by calling (877) 487-2778 or online.

 Can I get photos taken at your location?